Sundeep Khosla, M.D.

 A bonehead (really)

 Osteoporosis and bone biology are Dr. Khosla's research interests.
-His studies span the spectrum of translation — from molecular biology to epidemiology — and involve collaborations with many Mayo departments.
+His studies in his Osteoporosis and Bone Biology Laboratory span the spectrum of translation — from molecular biology to epidemiology — and involve collaborations with many Mayo departments.
 One current study is looking at nearly 1,000 patients to investigate how bone mass and structure change with age.
 Another focus is on how sex hormones — testosterone and estrogen — regulate bone.
 Recently, his team also began looking at children and teens to study how bone changes during puberty.
 A large part of his research program relies on CCaTS — especially its advanced CT and DEXA scanners in the CRTU, which he uses for bone imaging.

 Dr. Khosla's time is divided between basic science research, clinical research and patient care.
 On any given day, he may spend the morning in his lab — then walk across the street and see patients in the afternoon.
 "Being able to move knowledge back and forth from the lab to the patient is what excites me the most," says Dr. Khosla.